FrciSmrci/recipes/README.md

 For the components search implementation I have used Reactive forms provided by Angular.
 I decided to create a search form group with two form controls
 => recipeSearch and ingredientSearch.
 In the initialization of the component I first subscribe to value changes of the whole form group.
-I added the debounceTime operator with 300 miliseconds as well as distinctUntilChanged operator so the calls will not be fired too often.
-Then I used switchMap operator which is a real life saver when it comes to handling http requests, because it discards all of the previous ongoing calls and keeps/executes the last one.
-Inside switchMap I call getListItemsByBatch method which fetches the data from the server and maps the result into ListItem models.
+I added the debounceTime operator with 300 miliseconds as well as distinctUntilChanged operator so the calls will not fire too often.
+Then I used switchMap operator which is a real life saver when it comes to handling http requests, because it discards all of the previous ongoing calls and keeps the last one.
+Inside switchMap I call getListItemsByBatch method which fetches the data from the server and maps the results into ListItem models.
 After that I subscribe to the search results as well and set the listItems component property with the received result.

-Instead of the pagination approach I decided to use Infinitive scroll, after researching the topic I came to a conclusion it helps the user to be more engaging and keeps him "hooked" for a longer timespan.
+Instead of the pagination approach I decided to use Infinitive scroll, after researching the topic I came to a conclusion it helps the user to be more engaged and keeps him "hooked" for a longer timespan.
 Because of the specific API provided which offers the pagination approach I had to come up with a solution that will fit my needs.
 I decided to implement a method on the component called getListItemsByBatch which takes the batch number and calls the recipe service getResults method with value for recipe search, ingredient search and batch number (if the number is not provided the default is set to one).